 Western Carolina University was founded 125 years ago to bring education and career opportunities to Western North Carolina.
 Since our humble beginnings as a one-room schoolhouse serving 18 students, Western Carolina has grown in size and scope, today providing higher education to more than 10,000 students and inspiring them – and the region we serve – to reach new heights.
 Join us as we celebrate our legacy and look toward new horizons.

-This event will include a picnic on the lawn, old-fashioned games, music, dance and fun for everyone.
-Also on tap will be a variety of old-fashioned games and photo opportunities with props representative of 125 years of WCU history.
-The tentative schedule includes musical entertainment provided by the Dirty Guv’nahs, and party-goers will be eligible to win a variety of door prizes.
-Students, faculty, staff, alumni and community are invited to attend.
+This event featured a picnic on the lawn, old-fashioned games, music, dance and fun for everyone.
+Attendees enjoyed a variety of old-fashioned games and photo opportunities with props representative of 125 years of WCU history.
+Musical entertainment was provided by the Dirty Guv’nahs, and some party-goers won a variety of door prizes.
+Students, faculty, staff, alumni and community attended.
 More details and associated events will be announced in the coming months.
-See this news item for more information, or "like" the 125th anniversary Facebook page for the latest announcements.
+See this Flickr album to see photographs from the event.

 Among the first African Americans to be admitted to any of North Carolina's all-white state institutions of higher learning, Levern Hamlin capitalized on the opportunity to learn, earning master’s degrees at the University of Maryland and George Washington University, and eventually serving on the WCU Board of Trustees for eight years.
 Learn more...